-5.1.4.3 If Both Zolbetuximab/Placebo and mFOLFOX6 (all components) are discontinued
+5.1.4.3 If Both Zolbetuximab/Placebo and mFOLFOX6 (All Components) are Discontinued

-If both zolbetuximab/placebo and mFOLFOX6 (all components) are discontinued for reasons other than IRC-confirmed radiological PD, the subject should enter the Post-Treatment Follow-Up Period and continue to undergo imaging assessments per Schedule of Assessments [Table 1].
+Effective with implementation of Protocol Version 7.0 (Substantial Amendment 6), if both zolbetuximab/placebo and mFOLFOX6 (all components) are discontinued for reasons other than locally or IRC confirmed radiological PD, the subject should enter 30-day safety follow-up and continue to undergo imaging assessments if clinically indicated per Schedule of Assessments [Table 11].
+Under Protocol Version 6.1 or earlier (e.g., Original Protocol Version 1 through 6.1), if both zolbetuximab/placebo and mFOLFOX6 (all components) are discontinued for reasons other than IRC-confirmed radiological PD, the subject should enter the Post-Treatment Follow-Up Period and continue to undergo imaging assessments per Schedule of Assessments [Table 1].

-5.1.5 Previous and Concomitant Treatment (Mediation and Non-Medication Therapy
+5.1.5 Previous and Concomitant Treatment (Medication and Non-Medication Therapy